Best First Handgun of 2024: [Beginners Guide]

 Easy to Use – How easy is the gun to shoot?
 Does it have odd sights?
 Or perhaps it requires a specific type of ammo to function consistently?
 Is the gun difficult to take apart and clean?
 These are all questions you need to ask about the gun you are shopping for.
 There are specialist firearms designed for a particular purpose for a niche user.

 Those niche guns can be great, but they aren’t for beginners.
-If you have to tune springs, index muzzle devices, and hand load your own ammo, it doesn’t make a good carry gun, and it particular does not make a good first handgun.
+If you have to tune springs, index muzzle devices, and hand load your own ammo, it doesn’t make a good carry gun, and it certainly does not make a good first handgun.

 Reliability – Reliability is the number one function of a defensive firearm.
 Does it go bang when you pull the trigger?
 Will it keep going bang after a great many trigger pulls?
 That’s good information to know.
 Fragile guns or ill-tempered guns are not good beginner handguns.
 Unreliable weapons can seem like a cheap deal, but they aren’t worth the frustration they cause.